srobo/team-emails/SR2023/2023-02-13-virtual-competition-code-submission.md

 You won't be able to re-submit between matches in the virtual competition, so it's important your code is as well-tested and reliable as possible come the submission deadline.
 Because of this, we have a few suggestions for things to keep in mind:

-- Remember to use `r.zone` - as your robot could start in any of the 4 corners, not just corner 0.
+- Remember to use [`R.zone`](https://studentrobotics.org/docs/programming/sr/#OtherRobotAttributes) - as your robot could start in any of the four corners, not just corner 0.
 - Make sure you're using [available libraries](https://studentrobotics.org/docs/programming/python/libraries#simulator).
 - Make sure to use [`R.sleep`](https://studentrobotics.org/docs/simulator/programming/#simulated-time) rather than `time.sleep`.
 - Try running your simulation in ["competition mode"](https://github.com/srobo/competition-simulator/tree/main#competition-mode), in case there are any discrepancies.